tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "OnStructureRepair works!"
 ```

- * Called when a player repairs a BuildingBlock
+ * Called when the player repairs a BuildingBlock
  * No return behavior

 ## OnStructureRotate